 In Defense of “Dicked Down in Dallas”

 As I was researching our most recent Sinisterhood minisode, I decided to search Spotify for some songs about Dallas that I may not have heard before.
 Up popped Willie Nelson’s “Dallas,” an old favorite.
-Then I scrolled to Alan Jackson’s “Dallas,”… Continue reading
+Then I scrolled to Alan Jackson’s “Dallas,” a hit by anyone’s standards.
+Of course, Spotify offered me the theme song to the … Continue reading In Defense of “Dicked Down in Dallas”

 9/11/2002